 Determining Financial Upper Limit (FUL)

-The financial upper limit for each path for each month determines the maximum number of TRs (combined long-term and short-term) that can be offered in the longterm and short-term auctions conducted for that month.
+The financial upper limit for each path for each month determines the maximum number of TRs (combined long-term and short-term) that can be offered in the long-term and short-term auctions conducted for that month.
 It is calculated based on the net cumulative balance between the congestion rents and TR payouts on a per path basis.

 The financial upper limit is adjusted to target a cumulative per path-based balance of zero (i.e. cumulative congestion rents collected on a specific path are sufficient to cover the cumulative TR payment obligations for the same path).
 Path-based adjustments to the financial upper limit will be made only when the cumulative difference between congestion rents and TR payments exceeds a specified dead-band for each path.